 Arc voltage can be calculated by subtracting the loss voltage of the welding circuit from the output voltage of the welder.
 This can be expressed using the following formula:

 Assuming that the welding machine has been installed in compliance with the installation requirements, any voltage loss is primarily due to cable extension.

 In situations where welding cables need to be extended, the output voltage of the welding machine can be adjusted according to the table below:

 |Welding current Cable length||100A||200A||300A||400A||500A|

 |10m||About 1V||About 1.5V||About 1V||About 1.5V||About 2V|

 3. Setting of welding voltage

-Select the welding current of the corresponding plate thickness according to the welding conditions, and then calculate the welding voltage according to the following formula:
+Choose the appropriate welding current based on the plate thickness and welding conditions, and then calculate the welding voltage using the following formula:

 ＜ 300A: welding voltage=(0.05 × Welding current+14 ± 2) V

 ＞ 300A: welding voltage=(0.05 × Welding current+14 ± 3) V